sirajghassel/RoboBrain2.0/README.md

 model = SimpleInference("BAAI/RoboBrain2.0-7B")

-prompt = "Locate several points within the vacant space in the plastic bowl.
+prompt = "Identify several spots within the vacant space that's between the two mugs.
 Your answer should be formatted as a list of tuples, i.e. [(x1, y1), (x2, y2), ...], where each tuple contains the x and y coordinates of a point satisfying the conditions above.
 The coordinates should indicate the normalized pixel locations of the points in the image."

-image = "./assets/demo/pointing_1.png"
+image = "./assets/demo/pointing.jpg"

 pred = model.inference(prompt, image, enable_thinking=True, do_sample=True)
 print(f"Prediction:\n{pred}")